 Upon first glance, it doesn’t look like much has changed.
 And that’s true – many of the tweaks done to the jersey design was for purpose of compatibility.

 One of the more noticeable alterations is the collar, which is now completely flush with the shoulders similar to Nike Swift jerseys.
 This new style increases comfort and improves heat dissipation around the neck area compared to Reebok Edge collars.
 The Canucks also elected to go with a thick, halfway-around white stripe.

 Speaking of the collar area, the NHL shield has also changed.
 When the league’s logo moved to the collar a decade ago, one issue players had was that the hard, sharp edges dug into their necks when playing (some even went as far as snipping the sharp tops off).
 This led to Reebok introducing a softer felt version seen on some jerseys from 2013 onward.
 While this same material was used on the Adidas-made WCoH jerseys, it looks like the company has switched it up again.

-The new shield is rubbery (I was actually surprised – it was a lot softer and more flexible than it looked), with a shiny, metallic design.
-It’s no longer on an insert (because there is none on Adizero jerseys), sitting on the collar itself instead.
+The new shield is rubbery with a shiny, metallic design, but is a lot softer and more flexible than it looks.
+It’s no longer on an insert (there are none on Adizero jerseys), sitting on the collar itself instead.
 And because the shield is now completely sealed on to the collar, there shouldn’t be any issue with its edges separating and poking around.